 Static barcodes contain the same coupon information for every customer.
 When generating these codes, a subscriber field doesn't need to be entered.
-The codes won't be individualized for every customer.

-Code 39 is a 1-dimensional barcode (1-D), which is used to represent the traditional recognized barcode style.
+CODE 39 is a 1-dimensional barcode (1-D), which is used to represent the traditional recognized barcode style.
 1-D barcodes have different widths and spaces of the lines, but are linear.
 Its name stems from the original character limit of 39.